check here the progress of the pandemic in your locality

-Within this note you can hide your municipality with the number of confirmed cases, hospitalization, access to the Intensive Care Unit, number of deceased people and the rate per 100,000 inhabitants.
+Here you can locate your municipality with the number of confirmed cases, hospitalization, access to the Intensive Care Unit, number of deceased people and the rate per 100,000 inhabitants.

-The Health Secretary reported that until this Sunday they add 14 thousand 677 cases confirmed of Covid-19, which are distributed in 739 municipalities, 23 more locations than this Saturday.
+The Ministry of Health reported that until this Sunday they add 23,471 confirmed diagnoses of Covid-19, which are scattered in 936 municipalities, 23 locations more than this Saturday.

-In the following box you can hide your municipality with the number of confirmed cases, hospitalization, access to the Intensive Care Unit, number of deceased people and the rate per 100,000 inhabitants:
+In the following search engine you can locate your municipality with the number of confirmed cases, hospitalization, access to the Intensive Care Unit, number of deceased people and the rate per 100,000 inhabitants:

+Iztapalapa, in Mexico City, is the first place in number of cases.

+However, by number of deaths the lisa is headed by Tijuana, Baja California, and Culiacán, Sinaloa, with 173 and 122 deaths, respectively.

-This is the list with the 20 municipalities with the most diagnoses of the new coronavirus.
+Here is the list of the 20 municipalities with the most cases:

 Municipality